More than a goal

 Annieglass Goes Solar

-Annieglass, a Watsonville-based woman and family-owned glassware business, received a Department of Energy grant as part of the Biden-Harris Investing in America agenda.
-It provides significant funding through the American Rescue Plan, the Bipartisan Infrastructure Law, the CHIPS and Science Act, and the Inflation Reduction Act.
+Annieglass, a Watsonville-based woman and family-owned glassware business, received a grant from Department of Energy in 2022.
 High energy-using small manufacturers were chosen to convert to renewables in the first round of funding with emphasis on women and minority owned businesses.

 Get press release here.